In Exercises 5–8, assume that the Poisson distribution appl... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The Poisson distribution is used to model the number of events (hurricanes) occurring in a fixed interval of time (years).
-The mean number of hurricanes per year is given as λ = 5.5.
-We are tasked with finding the expected number of years with no hurricanes over a 118-year period.
+Step 1: Understand the Poisson distribution.
+The Poisson distribution is used to model the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence (mean).
+The formula for the Poisson probability is P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of occurrences, k is the number of occurrences, and e is the mathematical constant approximately equal to 2.718.

-Step 2: Recall the formula for the Poisson probability mass function (PMF): P(X = k) = (λ^k * e^(-λ)) / k!, where X is the number of events, λ is the mean number of events, k is the specific number of events (in this case, k = 0 for no hurricanes), and e is the base of the natural logarithm.
+Step 2: Identify the given values.
+From the problem, the mean number of hurricanes per year (λ) is 5.5, and we are tasked with finding the probability of exactly 7 hurricanes (k = 7).

 Verified video answer for a similar problem: